 When traveling on an airplane, travelers want their flight to be as easy and smooth as possible.
 Many passengers, however, are new to flying, and don’t know the social norms on an airplane just yet.
-That is why we have put together the top airplane travel mistakes!
+That is why we have put together the top flying errors to avoid making!

 Additionally, other passengers are frequent travelers, and choose to ignore these rules, making the flight much more stressful for other travelers and flight attendants.

-This list will give you some of the top airplane travel mistakes, so you are not that guy on the plane making everyone miserable.
+This list will give you some of the top flying errors to avoid making, so you are not that guy on the plane making everyone miserable.
 Some of these might seem like common sense, but you would be surprised what you will find people doing on the plane!

 You may also want to read this list of surviving long flights!